Sanjay-nithin/Cipher-Chase/README.md

 ![Django](https://img.shields.io/badge/Django-Framework-green.svg)
 ![License](https://img.shields.io/badge/License-MIT-yellow.svg)

-Cipher Chase is an **interactive coding challenge game** where you solve ciphers and chase down hidden solutions.
+Cipher Chase is an **interactive coding challenge game** where you solve coding problems and chase down hidden solutions and move through the world of AZMARA.
 It uses a self-hosted [Piston API](https://github.com/engineer-man/piston) for code execution.

 ---